knife982000/FakingIt/README.md

 Currently, the tool only supports Twitter as social meddia.
 Hence for retrieving the data, the tool requires configuring the corresponding Twitter API keys.
 API keys can be obtained from the [Twitter Developers portal](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html).

-Data is storaged in a [Mongo](https://www.mongodb.com/) database, hence for running *Faking It!* it is neccesary to have a MongoDB instance running.
+Data is storaged in a [Mongo](https://www.mongodb.com/) database, hence for running *Faking It!* it is neccesary to have a MongoDB instance running in the local machine with the default configuration.
 Several collections are created to store all the retrieved content.
 Indexes are also created.

 ### Configuration